enasequence/read_docs/faq/runs.rst

 ------------

 First please wait 1 week for the files to be processed.
-Sometimes run processing may be affected by an error on the ENA server and you will receive the error email before the run processing is completed.
+Sometimes your Run records may be affected by a delay in processing your submission, and you will receive the error email before the run processing is completed.

 If, after 1 week, the run record is still failing, you can check and update the file content, and then re-upload your run file.
 Please refer to our guide for `Accepted Read Data Formats <../submit/fileprep/reads.html>`_ to help identify your issue.